latchbio/latch/docs/source/index.md

 ## Problems Latch SDK solves

 **Building the infrastructure to share bioinformatics pipelines at scale is time-consuming.** Bioinformatics is dominated by terabytes of data and workflows that require multiple CPUs or GPUs, making sharing and scaling pipelines difficult.
-It often take engineering teams 6-12 months to build a robust cloud infrastructure necessary to support the ingestion and execution of bioinformatics pipelines.

 Lacth SDK allows developers to upload workflows to the full-featured [Latch Platform](https://console.latch.bio) with ease.
 The platform is built with Kubernetes, ensuring containerization, portability, and scalability are available out-of-the-box.
 Behind the scene, Latch takes advantage of AWS spot instances, offering ultra-fast runtimes with extremely low cloud costs for teams.